 Just keep in mind, this all takes time.
 It likely takes about 3 months to organize all of this but, to be on the safe side, start the process 6 months before you want to come to Canada!

 Looking for a place to stay?
-If you’re extra organized make sure you take a look at accommodation in advance to find your perfect home over at liv.rent.
+If you’re extra organized, make sure you take a look at accommodation in advance to find your perfect home.
+Liv Rent has hundreds of apartments for rent near schools in Vancouver, which you can view and apply for online.